mattmakai/fullstackpython.com/source/content/pages/04-web-development/01-web-frameworks.markdown

 Web frameworks encapsulate what developers have learned over the past twenty years while programming sites and applications for the web.
-Frameworks make it easier to reuse code for common HTTP operations and to structure projects so developers with knowledge of the framework can more quickly build and maintain the application.
+Frameworks make it easier to reuse code for common HTTP operations and to structure projects so other developers with knowledge of the framework can quickly build and maintain the application.